 Lan Kwai Fong – or LKF for short– is party central.
 Basically, it’s where you need to be on a Friday and Saturday night if you’re in search of fun.
 You’ll find over 90 restaurants and bars packed into the district – from upscale spots like Dragon-i (for the 'global glitterati') to pubs like Hong Kong Brewery that are a bit more rough-and-ready.
 Get ready to party hard with tourists, expats and locals alike in the city’s hedonism HQ.

 Man Mo Temple is a mid-nineteenth-century, Grade I-listed historical building and declared national monument on Hollywood Road.
 It’s surrounded by antique stores that are common in the area.
 The temple is mostly dedicated to Man Cheong, the god of literature, and Mo Tai, the god of war, a pair of deities often worshipped by students about to take Imperial China’s civil service exams.
 With its clouds of intense and introspective calm, it makes for a haven from all the downtown hubbub outside.

 There was a time when Hong Kong’s filmic output was only bested by Hollywood and Bollywood, and while it’s a less prodigious beast these days, the city’s film industry still once produced illustrious names like Bruce Lee, Jackie Chan, Jet Li, the Shaw Brothers, John Woo and Wong Kar-wai.
 Avenue of Stars pays tribute to these figures and many others who have helped burnish Hong Kong’s cinematic legacy.
-Selfie opportunities come with sculptures of these actors and actresses along waterfront, plus you can check out their handprints on all the plaques.
+Selfie opportunities come with sculptures of these actors and actresses along the waterfront, plus you can check out their handprints on all the plaques.
+Even Hong Kong's beloved local cartoon character McDull has a prime spot in front of the Victoria Harbour skyline.
 Plus, there’s themed exhibitions where you can learn more about the Hong Kong film industry’s history in more detail.
-Currently closed for repair works until the end of 2018.